Tenth Acre Farm

 Learn more about preventing pests in the permaculture garden.

-Borage and comfrey both produce epic amounts of plant matter.
-To make the most of this biomass, chop it back regularly for chop-and-drop mulch.
-This mulch both suppresses weeds and enriches the soil as it decomposes.
+Both Borage and comfrey produce epic amounts of plant matter, which can be chopped back to create mulch that suppresses weeds, protects soil, and enriches the soil as it decomposes.

 In permaculture, this is an example of using and valuing renewable resources.
-Creating your own mulch on site reduces the need to buy/import materials.
+Creating your own mulch on site reduces the need to buy or import materials.

 There are two ways to go about making chop-and-drop mulch, and which you choose depends on your goals.